josechang/sciinfo/README.md

 * 3.0 GB disk space available
 * A static IP address

+## The following steps are for linux users, if you're using Windows of Mac OS, refer to next part##

 ### Set up git ###

 * Step 1: Check if Git has already been installed in CentOS computer.